seldonian-toolkit/Engine/README.md

 conda activate seldo
 ```

-If you want to use view the parse tree graphs using the built-in tools this library provides, install [graphviz](https://graphviz.org/download/).
+If you want to view the parse tree graphs using the built-in tools this library provides, install [graphviz](https://graphviz.org/download/).
 The Seldonian library uses a Python API for graphviz, and the API requires that graphviz be installed system-wide.
 This should resolve mysterious error messages like "dot" not found. "dot" is a command line program included with graphviz for rendering the graphs from code.

 ## Interface